Scholarships and financial aid

 Financial aid and a student's financial need vary considerably.
 Students are encouraged

-to discuss their specific needs with the financial aid personnel located in Schultz
+to discuss their specific needs with the financial aid personnel located in Financial

-Hall in Riley Court.
+Aid House on Spring Street.
 Office hours are 8 a.m. - 5 p.m.
 Monday through Friday.
-The telephone

 Parents (of dependent students), to the extent that they are able, have the primary